 Marsha Hierbaum was born and raised in New Jersey and graduated from Upsala College in East Orange New Jersey.
-She had a double major in sociology and psychology.
 Her first job was in advertising in Philadelphia, PA.
-In 1972, she moved to Los Angeles where she worked as a Branch Financial Analyst for Xerox Corporation
+In 1972, she moved to Los Angeles where she worked as a Branch Financial Analyst for Xerox Corporation.

 She married Mark Hierbaum, and in 1980, they started their own company, DML Marketing Group, LTD, located in Van Nuys, California.
 Marsha retired in 2017, and Mark is still running the business.
 Marsha is President of the Bel Air Crest Homeowners Association, and serves on many committees for the association.

-Marsha and Mark have contributed to many charities but Wells Bring Hope has been a very special charity for the Hierbaum Family and they have been matching donors for the last three years.
+Marsha and Mark have contributed to many charities but Wells Bring Hope has been a very special charity for the Hierbaum Family and they have been matching donors since 2017.
 They have one daughter, Stephanie.